collective/plone-on-cloudrun/README.md

 Was working on something else for Cloudrun and figured Plone on docker should be easy to get running.

+# Warning
+This does not provide persistent storage at the moment.
+This is only useful for a demo.

 # Assumptions
-You have a gcloud account and have created a project
+You have a gcloud account and have created a project.

 # Quick start
 ## Step 1 - Install gcloud